HeinKhantZaw/JavaProlog_majorAdvisor/README.md

 ## Description

 This project is written in prolog and java using jpl library.
-This system advise which major should students take according to their GPA and interest level of specific subjects.
+This system advises which major should students take according to their GPA and interest level of specific subjects.